israelterrill/LETUPreviewerApp/README.md

 #####Front-End

 Fix mobile map glitch where keyboard does not go down when building selected

+Fix the http calls so that image links for buildings are requested via http requests.

 **Implemented, but untested.
 Remove from list when tested.*